 Column: As former Cougs like Myles Rice find new homes, they deserve our respect

 Jun.
-5—PULLMAN — After awhile, it became clear Myles Rice was getting tired of telling the same story.
+6—PULLMAN — After a while, it became clear Myles Rice was getting tired of telling the same story.
 As he led Washington State back to the NCAA Tournament for the first time in 16 years, stealing the show as the Cougars' lead ball-handler and scorer, he began doing scores of interviews about his journey.

 But throughout the whole year, Rice maintained patience and grace, granting interviews to national outlets, giving away his time like candy at a parade.
-So polite was Rice that the team's communications director had to designate certain days for Rice's interviews, that way he wasn't exhausting himself by doing them every day.
+So polite was Rice that the team's communications director had to designate certain days for Rice's interviews so he wasn't exhausting himself by doing them every day.

 As Rice transfers to Indiana and starts Chapter 3, can we agree to give him the same grace — and do the same for all the Cougs' transfers?